Iterative Sequential Action Control for Stable, Model-Based Control of Nonlinear Systems: ACKNOWLEDGMENT

 The dynamic model used in this example is given in \cite{hauser1992nonlinear}.
 The state vector for the system includes the position of the aircraft, the angle with respect to the horizontal axis and the corresponding velocities, i.e., $[x_a, \dot{x}_a, y_a, \dot{y}_a, \theta, \dot{\theta}]$.
 The control inputs of the system are thrust (directed out the bottom of the aircraft) and the rolling moment.
-Lastly, the parameter $\epsilon$ that appears in the model was chosen as $\epsilon=0.3$ and $\epsilon=0.05$ for the two examples that follow respectively.
+Lastly, the coupling parameter $\epsilon$ that appears in the model was chosen as $\epsilon=0.3$.
 Note that $\epsilon$ couples the rolling moment input with the lateral acceleration of the aircraft; a positive value $\epsilon>0$ means that applying a (positive) moment to roll left produces an acceleration to the right, making this a non-minimum phase system.